HackerRouter/Schematica-Plus/README.md

 - For example, it supports loading multiple schematic instances now.
 - For example, it supports pasting schematics (including NBT tags, block states, entities, etc.) directly into the world when having permissions.
 - For example, it supports storing blocks and entities with NBT tags now.
-- For example, it supports different edit modes, making it like a lite version of World Edit (jk)
+- For example, it supports different edit modes, making it a lite version of World Edit (jk)
 - Supports `.litematic` (I have zero idea on why I decided to implement this, but it does work really well)
 - Modern GUI from [Litematica](https://github.com/maruohon/litematica/) (Still working on this)